-2 As of August 2017, provided by the Office of the Communications Authority (OFCA).
+2 As of September 2018, provided by the Office of the Communications Authority (OFCA).

-3 i.e., licensees authorised to provide facility-based local fixed telecommunications services under an FTNS licence, an FCL or a UCL using wireline or wireless technology (as of August 2017, provided by OFCA).
+3 i.e., licensees authorised to provide facility-based local fixed telecommunications services under an FTNS licence, an FCL or a UCL using wireline or wireless technology (as of September 2018, provided by OFCA).

-4 i.e., licensees authorised to provide facility-based external telecommunications services (ETS) under an FTNS licence, an FCL or a UCL, and those authorised to provide service-based ETS under SBO licences (as of August 2017, provided by OFCA).
+4 i.e., licensees authorised to provide facility-based external telecommunications services (ETS) under an FTNS licence, an FCL or a UCL, and those authorised to provide service-based ETS under SBO licences (as of September 2018, provided by OFCA).

-5 As of mid-2017, provided by the Census and Statistics Department (CSD).
+5 As of mid-2018, provided by the Census and Statistics Department (CSD).

-6 The residential fixed line penetration rate is calculated by dividing the number of residential fixed lines by the number of households in Hong Kong (as of June 2017, provided by OFCA).
+6 The residential fixed line penetration rate is calculated by dividing the number of residential fixed lines by the number of households in Hong Kong (as of June 2018, provided by OFCA).

-7 As of June 2017, provided by OFCA.
+7 As of March 2018, provided by OFCA.

-8 i.e., licensees authorised to provide internet access services under an FTNS licence, an FCL, a UCL or an SBO licence (as of August 2017, provided by OFCA).
+8 i.e., licensees authorised to provide internet access services under an FTNS licence, an FCL, a UCL or an SBO licence (as of September 2018, provided by OFCA).

-As of June 2017, provided by OFCA.
+9 As of June 2018, provided by OFCA.

-10 As of December 2016, provided by OFCA.
+10 As of June 2018, provided by OFCA.

-11 According to statistics from May 2017 to July 2017, provided by the CSD.
+11 According to statistics from May 2018 to July 2018, provided by the CSD.

-12 As of August 2017, provided by OFCA.
+12 As of September 2018, provided by OFCA.

-there have been some major changes in this respect.
+In terms of television broadcasting, despite the fact that there is no limit to the number of licences that can be granted, until 2015 there had only ever been two domestic free-toair television programme service providers in Hong Kong for the past 30 years.
+Recently there have been some major changes in this respect.
 On 1 April 2015, the Chief Executive in Council granted a third domestic free-to-air television programme service licence to HK Television Entertainment Company (HKTVE), enabling HKTVE to provide free television services in Hong Kong using a fixed network as its transmission mode for 12 years.
 HKTVE commenced its service on 6 April 2016 with a Cantonese language general entertainment television channel, ViuTV.
 PCCW, HKTVE's parent company, also operates an IPTV platform, Now TV, and a media streaming service, Viu.
 Further, Asia Television Limited, one of the two original domestic free-to-air television service providers, ceased to be a domestic free-to-air television programme service licensee on 1 April 2016 following the expiry of its licence.
 On 31 May 2016, the government announced that the Chief Executive in Council had decided to grant a domestic free-to-air television programme service licence to Fantastic Television Limited (Fantastic TV), a subsidiary of listed communications company i-CABLE Communications Limited.
 The licence is valid from 31 May 2016 for 12 years until 30 May 2028, subject to a mid-term review around 2022.
-Fantastic TV launched its integrated Cantonese channel on 14 May 2017, and its integrated English channel is due to be aired by May 2018.
+Fantastic TV launched its integrated Cantonese channel on 14 May 2017, and its English and Putonghua channel on 30 July 2018.
 Therefore, there are currently three domestic free-to-air television licensees in Hong Kong.
 As for domestic pay-TV service, there are currently two licensees (Hong Kong Cable Television Limited and PCCW Media Limited).